about14sheep/yell_proxy_chat/README.md

 <h1>yell_proxy_chat</h1>
-<p>Proximity chat Redis implementation using WebSockets, with SQL storage by Flask and SQLAlchemy.
+<p>Proximity chat Redis implementation using Flask with WebSockets, and SQL storage through SQLAlchemy.
 Client built with React.
 Inspired by twitch.tv chat.</p>

 <h2>Server</h2>
 <p>The <a href='https://github.com/about14sheep/yell_proxy_chat/tree/master/serv'>serv</a> folder holds the current state and documentation of the backend built in Flask, Sqlalchemy, and Redis</p>